-My project applies a multilevel approach in order to investigate subtypes individuals based on psychopathic tendencies in the general population.
-By combining behavioral measures, electrophysiology and (epi)genetics we aim to get insight into the characteristics of different psychopathic/antisocial profiles present in the community.
+My project applied a multilevel approach in order to investigate subtypes individuals based on psychopathic tendencies in the general population.
+By combining behavioral measures, electrophysiology and (epi)genetics we sought to get insight into the characteristics of different psychopathic/antisocial profiles present in the community.

 - Identify profiles of psychopathic and antisocial behavior in offender and community samples.

-- Investigate the link between psychopathic personality traits on electrophysiological correlates related to affective processing and social economic decision-making.
+- Investigate the link between psychopathic personality traits and electrophysiological correlates of affective processing and social economic decision-making.

-- Identify (epi)genetic markers related to psychopathy by investigating gene expression levels and DNA methylation of genes that are involved in learning and decision-making
+- Identify (epi)genetic and hormonal markers related to psychopathy by investigating gene expression levels and DNA methylation of genes that are involved in learning and decision-making

 Dr. Inti Brazil

 I finished my bachelor in Psychobiology at the University of Amsterdam, followed by a research master in Cognitive Neuroscience at the Radboud University in Nijmegen.
 After graduation, I worked as a research assistant at the Donders Institute for Brain, Cognition and Behavior on a research project that investigated the influence of nutrition on cognition and behaviour.
 In 2016, I started my PhD project at the Donders Institute on a project that is part of a collaboration between the SAMBA group (Dr. Brazil) and the Translational Psychiatry group (Dr. Glennon).